jedrzejme/DynamicDNSUsingCloudflare/readme.md

 1) It works!

 ## Building image by yourself to run Dynamic DNS using Cloudflare
-1) Install docker, docker-compose and git
+1) Install Docker, docker-compose and Git
 2) Clone this repository and enter its directory:
 ```
 git clone https://github.com/jedrzejme/DynamicDNSUsingCloudflare.git